What makes a recovery app useful on Apple Watch

 What Arry gives you

-• A cleaner Apple Watch workflow without buying another wearable.
+• Apple Watch data without another wearable.

-• Privacy-first handling with on-device processing for core metrics.
+• On-device processing for core health metrics.

-If you want to understand not only the interface but also the logic behind the score, open the Arry methodology page.
+To see which measurements enter the score, open the Arry methodology page.
 How data is handled is described on the privacy page.

 Who Arry is for